Nicotine Pouch Brands: The Complete Guide to Every Brand Worth Knowing in 2026

 What's inside: Pharmaceutical-grade nicotine salt (nicotine bitartrate dihydrate), plus food-grade fillers, pH balancers, sweeteners, and flavorings.
 According to the ZYN FAQ page, the pouches contain no tobacco leaf.

-Strengths: 3mg and 6mg per pouch.
+Strengths: 3 mg and 6 mg per pouch.

 VELO